huandu/facebook/README.md

 Facebook has introduced a way to debug Graph API calls.
 See [Debugging API Requests](https://developers.facebook.com/docs/graph-api/using-graph-api/debugging) for more details.

 This package provides both a package level and per session debug flag.
-Set `Debug` to a `DEBUG_*` constant to change debug mode globally; or use `Session#SetDebug` to change debug mode for one session.
+Set `Debug` to a `DEBUG_*` constant to change debug mode globally, or use `Session#SetDebug` to change debug mode for one session.

 When debug mode is turned on, use `Result#DebugInfo` to get `DebugInfo` struct from the result.